Barbara P

 Synthesis Essay Outline

-This blog provides you a complete procedure of how to develop a synthesis essay outline.
-Save yourself time and effort and learn to create a perfect outline from this step-by-step guide.
-Let’s begin!
+This blog provides a comprehensive roadmap for developing a synthesis essay outline, saving you time and effort.
+Keep reading to learn how to create a perfect outline from this step-by-step guide.

-A synthesis essay collects information from multiple sources and then combines them together to make a new whole.
+A synthesis essay collects information from a variety of sources and then combines them together to make a new whole.
 The ‘new whole’ is your essay that explains your point of view while analyzing both sides of the issue.

-These types of essays need to be properly structured and they should be well organized.
+This type of essay needs to be properly structured and it should be well organized.
 If the information in the essay is not connected logically, it will confuse the reader.
 The reader won’t get anything out of it if it does not provide cohesive information.

 Difference Between a Synthesis Essay and an Argumentative Essay